tsdat/tsdat/docs/source/tutorials/data_ingest.rst

 .. figure:: global_marine_data/intro16.png
     :alt:
-|

 Replace the text in the "dataset.yaml" file with the following code-block.

  - Note that the units block is particularly important (you will get an error message if a variable doesn't have units)
  - Variable names must match between retriever.yaml and dataset.yaml.
  - Variables not desired from retriever.yaml can be left out of dataset.yaml.
- - The structure is similar to the retriever, with an addition "attrs" (attributes, or metadata) header block at the top
- - Notice the QC attributes.
-We will cover this capability in the next steps.
+ - Notice the quality control (QC) attributes,, "_FillValue", "fail_range", and "warn_range".
+These are both the input and keys to tell tsdat to run a particular QC function

 .. code-block:: yaml
   :linenos:

   attrs:
     title: NCEI Arctic Cruise Example
-    description: Historial marine data that are comprised of ship, buoy and platform observations.
+    description: Historical marine data that are comprised of ship, buoy and platform observations.
     location_id: arctic_ocean
     dataset_name: ncei_arctic_cruise_example
     data_level: a1